 Maybe not.
 Before the 20th century, people used the terms “sex” and “gender” synonymously.
 But researchers began to differentiate between the two terms in the 1920s and refined their understanding over time.

-As a recent publication of the U.S. Department of Health and Human Services (DHHS) explains, scientists today believe that gender is determined by “a person’s sense, belief, and ultimate expression of self,” rather than their sex at birth.
-(SAMHSA, 2012, A Discussion on Gender Identity)
+As a publication from the U.S. Department of Health and Human Services (DHHS) explains, scientists today believe that gender is determined by “a person’s sense, belief, and ultimate expression of self,” rather than their sex at birth (SAMHSA, 2012, A Discussion on Gender Identity).

 In other words, gender identity is distinct from biological sex, even though for most people, the two correspond.
 A doctor declaring "It's a girl!" or "It's a boy!" is actually describing a baby's biological sex--or more specifically, their genitalia--not their gender identity.

 Where does gender identity come from if it's not determined by biological sex?
-Scientific research suggests that gender identity is hard-wired into our brains before we are born.
-In fact, brain scans of transgender individuals show neurological patterns that align with the gender they identify with, rather than the sex they were assigned at birth.
+Developing research has focused on the field of neuroscience, with brain scans of transgender individuals showing neurological patterns that align with the gender they identify with, rather than the sex they were assigned at birth.

 Bakker, J. (2018) Brain structure and function in gender dysphoria.
 Endocrine Abstracts, 56(S 30.3). https://www.endocrine-abstracts.org/ea/0056/ea0056s30.3.htm